vineelkovvuri/vineelkovvuri.github.io/content/blog/What-Does-It-Take-To-Write-An-Emulator-In-Java/index.md

 beside other game files.
 I know we cannot play with them.
 IBM ROM for my wife ;)
 ![](6.Emulator.png)
-I recommened you to read the source code https://github.com/vineelkovvuri/Projects/tree/master/Chip8Emulator.
+I recommend you to read the source code https://github.com/vineelkovvuri/Projects/tree/master/Chip8Emulator.